Bloom (Beach House album): Writing and recording

-When the band arrived to Sonic Ranch, they were surprised to spot that it "almost exactly the same dimensions as Dreamland," where they recorded their previous album Teen Dream (2010).
-Approaching the recording process through the "all-work-and-no-play" method, the entire album was recorded on a 24-track analog tape, and the duo bought their own instruments to the recording sessions, avoiding the usage of the studio's provided instruments.
+When the duo arrived to Sonic Ranch, they were surprised and pointed out that the studio complex had "almost exactly the same dimensions as Dreamland", where they recorded their previous album Teen Dream (2010).
+Approaching the recording process through the "all-work-and-no-play" method, the entire album was recorded on a 24-track analog tape, which is a form of "staying true to the art of sound", and the duo brought their own instruments to the recording sessions, avoiding the usage of the studio's provided instruments.
 Coady also placed several distant microphones in the recording room to record the spacious guitar sounds.
-Recorded within a period of seven to nine weeks, or within two months, they chose to record in Texas after being captivated by the area while staying at a motel in El Paso during a tour.
-They also stated that they recorded there for "very unglamorous, technical" reasons, explaining that "it's not just about going someplace cool to record just because it’s cool."
-Additional vocals for Bloom were recorded at Magpie Cage in Baltimore, with mixing also being handled at Electric Lady Studios in New York City, where it was initially rumored in January 2012 that Beach House had worked on the album, and Sonic Ranch.
+The album was recorded within a period of nine weeks, which was three times longer than the recording sessions for Teen Dream.
+It has also been said that it took seven weeks or two months.
+They chose to record in Texas after being captivated by the area while staying at a motel in El Paso during a tour.
+They also stated that they recorded there for "very unglamorous, technical" reasons, explaining that "it's not just about going someplace cool to record just because it’s cool".
+Additional vocals for Bloom were recorded at Magpie Cage in Baltimore, with mixing also being handled at Electric Lady Studios in New York City, where it was initially rumored in January 2012 that Beach House had worked on the album.
+Legrand stated that developing Bloom was a "more intense" experience for them.

-"Wild" and "Other People" were previously performed on live shows in 2011.
-"Wherever You Go", the album's hidden track, was written during the Teen Dream recording sessions, though it wasn't finished up until the Bloom sessions; the duo stated that they loved the song but thought it was reminicent of their previous style of music.
-Another song written during the Bloom sessions was "Equal Mind", which did not appear on the album and was instead released as the B-side to "Lazuli" after realizing that it had instrumental similarities to "Other People", specifically its tempo, thus stating that it "did not fit" on the album; initially, it was confirmed that the song would "never exist" in a digital format.
-Built around a piano loop recorded around this time, "Saturn Song" was another song being worked on during the sessions, which later saw an official release as part of the compilation album The Space Project (2014).
-These three tracks were later included on the band's compilation album B-Sides and Rarities (2017).

-Composition

-We wanted [Bloom] to feel like a story and to have a certain feeling at the beginning, middle and an end.
-It’s all based on feeling so maybe it wouldn’t be a good sequence for someone else but for us it’s what felt right.
+Musical style